Your First Visit

 You have had a recent abnormal mammogram or have recently found a lump in your breast.
 You are seeking an opinion and/or treatment.
-At the time you schedule your appointment, you will be asked to bring any mammogram and/or sonogram films done at an outside facility on the day of your scheduled visit.
-If you have not yet had a mammogram, we will help you to schedule one just prior to your appointment with Dr. Grant.
+When scheduling your appointment, you will be asked to bring any mammogram and/or sonogram films done at an outside facility on the day of your scheduled visit.
+If you have not yet had a mammogram, we will help you to schedule one just prior to the appointment with Dr. Grant.
 If you bring films from an outside facility, Dr. Grant and a specialized breast radiologist will review them and conclude if they are sufficient or if additional studies are needed.
 Once all necessary data is obtained, you will meet with Dr. Grant for a thorough breast and axillary examination.
 At this time, he will have reviewed all of your studies and be prepared to make recommendations for a course of treatment.

 This recommendation could be any one or a combination of the following: